johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-02-20-azure-static-web-apps-a-netlify-alternative/index.md

 ![Screenshot of the pull request in GitHub including a comment from the GitHub Actions bot which says: "Azure Static Web Apps: Your stage site is ready!
 Visit it here: https://ambitious-island-05069ea10-2.centralus.azurestaticapps.net"](screenshot-github-pull-request-deploy-preview.png)

 This is the equivalent of Netlify Deploy Previews, implemented with Azure Static Web Apps and GitHub Actions.
+Given the allowances for GitHub Actions currently sit at [2,000 free minutes per month](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions) as compared with Netlify's [300 free minutes per month](https://www.netlify.com/pricing/), you're less likely to receive a bill for using Static Web Apps.

-This environment will last only until the pull request is closed.
+This staging environment will last only until the pull request is closed.
 At that point the environment is torn down by the GitHub Action.

 ## Conclusion

 In this post we've deployed a website to a Static Web App using GitHub Actions and implemented authentication.
 We've also demonstrated Azure's equivalent of Netlify's deploy previews; staging environments.

-Given the allowances for GitHub Actions currently sit at [2,000 free minutes per month](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions) as compared with Netlify's [300 free minutes per month](https://www.netlify.com/pricing/), you're less likely to receive a bill for using Static Web Apps.